Economy of the United Kingdom

 The United Kingdom has a highly developed social market economy.
-From 2017 to 2025 it has been the sixth-largest national economy in the world measured by nominal gross domestic product (GDP), tenth-largest by purchasing power parity (PPP), and about 21st by nominal GDP per capita, constituting 3.38% of world GDP and 2.13% by purchasing power parity (PPP).
+In 2026, the United Kingdom is the fifth-largest national economy in the world measured by nominal gross domestic product (GDP), tenth-largest by purchasing power parity (PPP), and about 21st by nominal GDP per capita, constituting 3.38% of world GDP and 2.13% by purchasing power parity (PPP).

 The United Kingdom has one of the most globalised economies and comprises England, Scotland, Wales and Northern Ireland.
 In 2022, the United Kingdom was the fifth-largest exporter of goods and services in the world and the fourth-largest importer.
 It also had the fourth-largest outward foreign direct investment, and the fifteenth-largest inward foreign direct investment.
 In 2022, the United Kingdom's trade with the European Union accounted for 42% of the country's exports and 48% of its total imports.
 The United Kingdom has a highly efficient and strong social security system, which comprises roughly 24.5% of GDP.

 The service sector dominates, contributing 82% of GDP; the financial services industry is particularly important, and London is the second-largest financial centre in the world.
 Edinburgh was ranked 17th in the world, and 6th in Europe for its financial services industry in 2021.
-The United Kingdom's technology sector is valued at US$1 trillion, third behind the United States and China.
+The United Kingdom's technology sector has an enterprise value of US$1.2 trillion, with fintech, health technology, and semiconductors accounting for 48% of the value.
 The aerospace industry in the United Kingdom is the second-largest national aerospace industry.
-Its pharmaceutical industry, the tenth-largest in the world, plays an important role in the economy.
-Of the world's 500 largest companies, 17 are headquartered in the UK.
-The economy is boosted by North Sea oil and gas production; its reserves were estimated at 2.5 billion barrels in 2021, although it has been a net importer of oil since 2005.
+Its pharmaceutical industry plays an important role in the economy.
+Of the world's 500 largest companies, 20 are headquartered in the UK, with combined global revenues of US$1.45 trillion.
+The economy is boosted by North Sea oil and gas production; its proven reserves were estimated at 2.9 billion barrels in 2024, although it has been a net importer of oil since 2005.
 There are significant regional variations in prosperity, with South East England and North East Scotland being the richest areas per capita.
-The size of London's economy makes it the wealthiest city by GDP per capita in Europe.
+The size of London's economy makes it the biggest city by GDP in Europe.
 In 2022, the UK spent around 2.8% of GDP on research and development.